nicklashansen/neural-net-optimization/README.md

 ## Results

 Below you will find our main results.
 As for all optimization problems, the performance of particular algorithms is highly dependent on the problem details as well as hyper-parameters.
 While we have made no attempt at fine-tuning the hyper-parameters of individual optimization methods, we have kept as many hyper-parameters as possible constant to better allow for comparison.
+Wherever possible, default hyper-parameters as proposed by original authors have been used.

 When faced with a real application, one should always try out a number of different algorithms and hyper-parameters to figure out what works better for your particular problem.

 ![cifar_sgd](https://raw.githubusercontent.com/nicklashansen/neural-net-optimization/master/loss_cifar_sgd.png)